IndustrieCreative/Harmonicarium/README.md

 a fundamental-variable harmonic series on electronic and electro-acoustical instruments retuned via MIDI and in real-time.

+We can say it's a microtonal music tool, specifically designed to play and explore the Harmonic Series.

 ![Harmonicarium](http://harmonicarium.org/wp-content/uploads/slide003.jpg)

 It's based on the Pure Data prototype patch "**[Harmonync](https://github.com/IndustrieCreative/Harmonync)**",